SherineAwad/Ribofilio/README.md

 ## Pipeline

-For the sake of repoducibility of our results, to run our pipeline on our data in data directory use:
+For the sake of repoducibility of our results, to run our pipeline on our data in the data directory use:

      snakemake --cores --use-conda

 This require snakemake and conda installed in your system.

+#### Data

+The data used to test our tool and used in the pipeline can be downloaded using a Makefile in the data directory

+     make yeast.fa
+     make SRR5090937.fastq
+     make SRR9670823.fastq